trailblazer/trailblazer/README.md

 * Is it a good idea to make my team document their efforts of implementing our own "service object" or is there something maintained in the wild?
 * Are we with unhappy with our own file structure, because every developer names things differently?
 * What's a better way to handle validations and forms in general?
+* Is there life in outer space?

 ## Operation

-Operations encapsulate business logic and are the heart of the Trailblazer architecture.
+The operation encapsulates business logic and is the heart of the Trailblazer architecture.

 An operation is not just a monolithic replacement for your business code.
 It's a simple orchestrator between the form objects, models, your business code and all other layers needed to get the job done.